jacegu/coconut/README.md

 ```

 **You don't have to specify the environment when querying for configuration
-values**.
+values.
 Coconut will only run the configuration for the environment it's
-running on.
+running on.**

 ## How is the environment detected?